willschneider15/GPTBlogs/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Help
+If you find any issues and or would like to implement a feature feel free.
+There is a lot of room to create module components for features like keyword integration.
+Also, the openai models can be trained for specific content types to improve the end result.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: